asdofindia/asdofindia.github.io/about.md

 **Digital health**
 (November 2019 - present)

-I joind Metastring to build a health data platform for the country.
-This is where I picked up Java.
+I joined Metastring to build a health data platform for the country.
+This is where I picked up Java (and consequently Kotlin and Android).
+At Metastring, I was working on putting disparate datasets in health together on one platform (in a custom-built multidimensional OLAP cube) and making it available for querying and visualization.
+We built this over elasticsearch's features using Java.

 ### PCMH Restore Health, Bangalore ###